actionml/docs.actionml.com/small_ha_cluster.md

 ##8.
 Setup Your Template

 See the template setup instructions.
 The Universal Recommender can be installed with its [quickstart](/docs/ur_quickstart).

+## 9. Scaling for Load Balancers

+See

 {{/template}}